mmoghal/fast-crime/README.md

 ## Description

 This application enables users to generate random passwords based on specific criteria that they select.
 It runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code that has been written.
-The user interface is clean, polished, and responsive, adapting to multiple screen sizes.
+The code defines an array of characters to include in the password and defines a function to generate a password based on user-selected criteria.
+The code prompts the user for the desired length of the password and validates the input.
+It also prompts the user to confirm which character types to include in the password and initializes an array to hold the available characters based on user-selected criteria.
+Finally, the code generates a password by selecting random characters from the availableCharacters array and writes the generated password to the #password input when the generate button is clicked.

 ## Table of Contents